ZackWilde27/VulkanGameEngine/BlenderProjectDocs.md

 Replaces all instances of a group of materials with another material.
 This one is in case you import a level from another game that has many duplicates of the same material (*cough* Spaceport *cough*)

 ### Find Objects of Material
-It goes through each selected objects, and will deselect objects that don't use the given material, so at the end it'll be highlighting all objects that use a certain material
+It goes through each selected object, and will deselect any that don't use the given material, so at the end it'll be highlighting all objects that use a certain material

 ### Test Operator
 This is for testing new operators or for one-time operations I randomly need, don't use this one